 DPI collects data to meet all required school, district, state, and federal reporting mandates, e.g., Every Student Succeeds Act (ESSA), Individuals with Disabilities Education Act (IDEA), and Title II Higher Education Act.
 These data inform education research and data analysis.

 Through the DPI dashboard and reporting tools, DPI staff, teachers, administrators, parents, and researchers are better able to understand and improve educational outcomes for Wisconsin students.

-Multiple teams from IT and the content areas work together at DPI to build the tools for data collection, support the districts in the data collection, and then to report on and facilitate the use of the data based on federal and state reporting mandates.
+Multiple teams from IT and content areas work together at DPI to build tools for data collection, to support districts in data collection, and to report on and facilitate the use of data based on federal and state reporting mandates.

 What data elements do districts and schools report to DPI through WISE?

 Details of the data elements that are collected by WISE are published on the Data elements page.